 We encourage visitors to our website to also check out the websites of other organizations working to prevent gun violence.
-Below are links to the websites of some of these other organizations with brief comments about them and how they differ from Americans Against Gun Violence.
+Below are links to some of these other organizations with brief comments about the organizations and how their approaches may differ from that of Americans Against Gun Violence.

 The International Action Network on Small Arms